-The best indoor bikes not only support intense exercise, but also provide feedback including accurate heart rate data.
-Our top three choices score high on comfort too.
-The first is the Keiser M3 Plus, which first gained popularity in commercial gyms.
-Spin enthusiasts are bringing this bike home thanks to its great adjustability, durability and selection of data screens.
+Our three favorite cycle trainers score high on comfort and performance, and you can get data feedback from this set of bikes too..
+The first model is the Keiser M3 Plus, which first gained popularity in commercial gyms.
+Spin enthusiasts are bringing this trainer home thanks to its great adjustability, durability and selection of data screens.
 A second recommendation is the XTERRA Mountain Blazer.
-It costs less than the Keiser but has an even heavier wheel, and it gets overwhelmingly positive reviews too.
-Third, check out the Sole SB700 for another affordable combo of intensity, comfort and useful data feedback.
+It costs less than the Keiser but has an even heavier wheel, and it gets overwhelmingly positive reviews.
+Third, the Sole SB700 lets you bring home an affordable combo of exercise intensity, comfort and useful data feedback.

 |Model||Rating||Console Display||Resistance||Seat Type||Programs||Flywheel||Pricing|